linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 = 1.0.1 =
 * New Date Range Conditions for Blocks in Pro!
 [Learn about Date Conditions](https://conditionalblocks.com/)
-* Improved JS browers caching with file versions.
+* Improved JS browser caching with file versions.
 * Improved code structure.
-* Fixed conflict with Yoast and other plugings which triggers Gutenberg by using React.
+* Fixed conflict with Yoast and other plugins which triggers Gutenberg by using React.

 = 1.0.0 =
 * initial Release of Conditional Blocks for Gutenberg.